tarantool/doc/doc/dev_guide/internals/file_formats.rst

 The snapshot file format
 ------------------------

-The format of a snapshot .snap file is similar to the format of a WAL .xlog file, except for the header and content.
+The format of a snapshot (``.snap``) file is the following:

-The snapshot header contains the instance's global unique identifier and the snapshot file's position in history, relative to earlier snapshot files.
+*   The snapshot header contains the instance's global unique identifier and the snapshot file's position in history, relative to earlier snapshot files.

+*   The snapshot content contains the records of inserts to memtx spaces.
-Also, the content differs: an .xlog file may contain records for any data-change requests (inserts, updates, upserts, and deletes), a .snap file may only contain records of inserts to memtx spaces.
+    That differs from the content of an ``.xlog`` file that may contain records for any data-change requests (inserts, updates, upserts, and deletes).

 Primarily, the records in the snapshot file have the following order: